 Spring is busy in the gardening calendar as the ground wakes up after a long winter and there’s plenty you can do to your garden in April to prep it for the season ahead.
 From planting bulbs and sowing seeds to weeding, tidying flower beds and dusting off your furniture; here’s a few top tips to kick-start your garden for spring:

 - Take a moment to inspect your garden and see what’s happened whilst you were indoors all winter.
 Make sure you check any frost damage to plants, flowerbeds that need clearing and any evidence of new inhabitants that may have moved in.

 - Before your spring bulbs begin to burst into life give your garden a thorough spring clean.
 Remove any plant debris, such as fallen branches, leaves and foliage; maintaining good hygiene in your beds will ensure pests and diseases are kept at bay.

 - Whilst it’s the safer option to ensure there’s no more risk of frost before planting outside, some cool weather loving plants can be planted in early spring.
 However, be ready to take cover if a late frost does arrive, old sheets, towels and rags make good last-minute covers if you’re taken by surprise.

 - Spring is the perfect time to give your lawn some love.
-Rake the ground gently to loosen the soil, spike with a fork and then sprinkle in some fertiliser alongside a handful of grass seed.
+Rake the ground gently to loosen the soil, spike with a fork and then sprinkle in some fertilizer alongside a handful of grass seed.
 Give it an additional rake and ensure it stays well-watered and new grass will quickly fill any patches.

 Deck Out Your Space